Export results #

 # No subscriber registered for format 'bogus'.

-Asking for an unknown format prints the current list of installed subscribers.
-The format set is fixed by the Litmus package — new formats need to land as built-in subscribers in src/litmus/data/exporters/; there is no plugin / entry-point extension surface today.
+Asking for an unknown format prints the list of installed formats.
+The format set ships with Litmus; there is no plugin surface to add your own today.

 Common tasks #